keanehauck/keanehauck.github.io/about.md

 ### Where I'm from

-I was born and raised in the city of Cincinnati, Ohio — right next to train tracks and a creek where I could catch [crawdads.](https://www.nationalgeographic.com/animals/invertebrates/facts/crawdads)
+I was born and raised in the city of Cincinnati, Ohio — right next to train tracks and a creek where I could catch [crawdads](https://www.nationalgeographic.com/animals/invertebrates/facts/crawdads) (_definitely_ not "crayfish").

 I moved to Kansas when I was around 8 years old - and completed my pre-college education at the Andover school district.
 The bulk of my passions in high school concerned computers and coding; however, I also appreciated the soft sciences.
 From there, I made my way to the University of Oklahoma, where I currently am pursuing a Bachelor's of Science in psychology and taking computer science and music courses on the side.

 ### What I do now

-Currently, I conduct research in a variety of subdisciplines; however, my interest lies in quantitative methodology.
-I also spend my time building keyboards and playing chess (when I'm not playing video games).
+Currently, I conduct research in a variety of subdisciplines; however, my area of specialty lies in quantitative methodology.
+I also spend my time building keyboards and writing music (when I'm not playing video games).
 [Take a look at my research!]({{ site.baseurl }}/research)

 ### Where I'm at now